-This project is needed to implement, upgrade, expand and rehabilitate various facilities that provide treatment and management of the Class A biosolids program for Blue Plains.
-Blue Plains Inter-Municipal Agreement of 2012; DCWASA Master Plan (1998); EPMC IV Facility Plan, CH2MHILL (2001); Biosolids Management at DCWASA Blue Plains Wastewater Treatment Plant Phase II - Design and Cost Considerations for Treatment Alternatives Report (December 2007); Blue Plains Facilities Master Plan (2016); and DC Water's preliminary FY'24 - FY'33 Capital Improvements Program.
+This project is needed to implement, upgrade, expand and rehabilitate various facilities that provide treatment and management of the Class A bio-solids program for Blue Plains.
+Blue Plains Inter-Municipal Agreement of 2012; DCWASA Master Plan (1998); EPMC IV Facility Plan, CH2MHILL (2001); Bio-solids Management at DCWASA Blue Plains Wastewater Treatment Plant Phase II - Design and Cost Considerations for Treatment Alternatives Report (December 2007); Blue Plains Facilities Master Plan (2016); and DC Water FY'23 Capital Improvements Program.

-The schedule and expenditure projections were updated to reflect the latest estimates available from DC Water for the constituent Blue Plains joint-use projects as of May 2023.
+The schedule and expenditure projections were updated to reflect the latest estimates available from DC Water for the constituent Blue Plains joint-use projects as of May 2022.

 The project scope has remained the same.
-Project costs are derived from the DC Water Capital Budget 10-year forecast of spending and DC Water's latest project management data, and fully reflect DC Water's cost estimates and expenditure schedules available at the time this document was prepared.
+Project costs are derived from the DC Water Capital & Operating Budget 10-year forecast of spending and DC Water's latest project management data, and fully reflect DC Water's current cost estimates and expenditure schedules.
 Given the open-ended nature of the Blue Plains projects, this PDF does not fully reflect the total project costs.
 These projects are, in fact, expected to continue indefinitely.
 As new sub-projects are added to the Blue Plains facility plans, the associated costs will be added to this project.
-Portions of the program have been financed by low interest loans through the Maryland Department of the Environment's Water Infrastructure Financing Administration's Water Quality Revolving Loan Fund Program.
+Portions of the program have been financed by low interest loans through the Maryland Department of the Environment's Water Quality Administration State Revolving Loan Program.
 The funding schedule also indicates the calculated Rockville share of the cost.

-Coordinating Agencies: City of Rockville; (responsible for a share of funding); DC Water; (responsible for design and construction)
+Coordinating Agencies: City of Rockville;(responsible for a share of funding); DC Water;(responsible for design and construction) Coordinating Projects: Not Applicable

 E. Annual Operating Budget Impact (000's)

 Staff & Other

 Maintenance

-Debt Service \$5,320
+Debt Service \$5,983

-Total Cost \$5,320
+Total Cost \$5,983

 Impact on Water and Sewer Rate \$0.01

 Date First in Program FY'95

 Date First Approved FY'95

 Initial Cost Estimate

-Cost Estimate Last FY 97,319
+Cost Estimate Last FY 90,043

-Present Cost Estimate 127,386
+Present Cost Estimate 97,319

-Approved Request Last FY 15,521
+Approved Request Last FY 15,287

 Total Expense & Encumbrances

-Approval Request Year 1 13,663
+Approval Request Year 1 15,521

+G. Otatus information

 Land Status Not Applicable

 Project Phase On-Going

 Percent Complete 0 %

 Estimated Completion Date On-Going

 Growth

 System Improvement 100%

 Environmental Regulation

 Population Served

 Capacity 169.6 / 370 MGD